Rays hit 4 HRs off Porcello; Archer ends long skid vs Bosox (Apr 14, 2017) | FOX Sports

 Standing in a roped-off area on the warning track with other fans behind the batting cage, she was holding a picture of her standing with one of her favorite players – Hanley Ramirez.

-The slugger looked over and motioned for her to come out near the cage just behind home plate.
+The star looked over and motioned for her to come out near the cage just behind home plate.
 He greeted her and signed the photo.

 ”He waved for me to come over and he gave me a big hug,” she said, with a wide smile. ”I was shocked.”